What Is an HTML Redirect? Why You Should Avoid It

 There are a lot of reasons to not use an HTML redirect, but the main reason is that it hurts SEO in a major way.
 Search engines can't read them, so they won't know where the redirect is pointing to.
 This means that search engines will see the original location of your redirect as a dead end, and it will negatively affect your ranking.

-If you want to redirect from one page to another, use a HTTP redirect instead, such as a 301 redirect.
+If you want to redirect from one page to another, use an HTTP redirect instead, such as a 301 redirect.
 It tells search engines that the page has moved permanently, which will preserve your ranking and direct users to the correct place!

 What is an HTML Redirect?